davidv2002/cs10_q1_websites_sandbox/README.md

 50 word description of me
 my name is David Verbeek and I am a computer science student at queen e high school in Edmonton, the city where I was born. my family however comes from England which is a culture with many amazing foods like: mincemeat pies, sausage rolls and of coarse a good cup of black tea.
+50 Word Description of my Career Plans my Career plan is to go to University of Alberta for engineering specialising in computer architecture micro assembly and then my hope is to work in AMDs CPU division